 ADRA Providing Aid to Filipino Communities impacted by Mayon Volcanic Activity and Typhoon Egay

 SILVER SPRING, MD (August 8, 2023)- Adventist Development and Relief Agency (ADRA) has stepped up aid to assist the Philippines in the wake of the Mayon Volcanic Activity.
 Since June 19th Mayon Volcano is still under level 3 alert, which indicates that it is now experiencing a high unrest due to the presence of magma at the crater, and seismologists believe there could be a possible dangerous eruption in the next days or weeks.
-The incident has caused seven seven volcanic earthquakes and 391 rockfalls.
+The incident has caused seven volcanic earthquakes and 391 rockfalls.

 The ongoing eruption of Mayon Volcano presents various challenges for people in the surrounding areas, including ashfall threats, livelihood disruptions, and family displacement.
 At least 10,200 families, children, and individuals from 26 villages have been affected, according to local authorities.